js1972/PI_GetSessionKeyMapping/README.md

  - MAPPING_TYPE [Used to determine which implementation to use - handled by the Abstract Factory]
  - DC_NAMESPACE [Dynamic Configuration Namespace - used by the ASMA implementation]
  - DC_NAME [Dynamic Configuration Name - used by the ASMA implementation].

+=== Contributions ===
+Please ensure that any code changes or additional temnplate pattern implementations are covered by unit tests.
+This project uses JUnit and Mockito.